 CONCLUSION #1 – Based on my analysis, if you’re giving your horse enough alfalfa or grass hay so he can keep his weight (in my sample horse, that was about 15.5 pounds of alfalfa hay, or about 20 pounds of grass hay), and a pound of oats a day (you don’t have to use the oats, but if I was going to compare diets, I had to put the supplement in something), he’s getting pretty much 100% of what he needs.
 Throw a salt block in his stall to make sure he’s getting enough salt.
 If you live in an area that’s deficient in selenium (like parts of Michigan, or Wisconsin), a little extra selenium is a good idea.
 But other than that, hay, oats, and water (and you don’t need the oats as long as you give enough hay).

 ASIDE – Really, this shouldn’t be a big surprise.
 If horses couldn’t fill their nutritional needs from good forage, and water, they wouldn’t have survived.
 There’s no way that a biological system thrives since prehistory if it has such a precise requirement for, say, cobalt, that it can’t get it in the stuff it normally eats.
-If the nutritional requirements were that tight, the horse wouldn’t make it.
+If the nutritional requirements were that tight, the horse quite simply wouldn’t have made it this long.
+Otherwise stated, we’re kind of late to the party, insofar as helping the horse’s body figure out what it really needs.

 Part two of the study was to analyze the supplements.
 I took what’s on the label of the supplements at face value (which is another issue, at least according to research), and compared them to what the horse needs.
 Simple.
 I made a very busy looking table, and then I cleverly calculated the percentage of the daily requirement of the needs of the horse that the recommended dose of each supplement provided.
 So, if a horse needed 30 grams of calcium, and the supplement had 30 grams of calcium per serving, you’d be fulfilling 100% of his daily nutritional requirement.